Miriam-Stoehr/phishing-campaign-analysis/README.md

     ```
    * For the online deployment:
      * Create an account at Streamlit.
-     * Follow the instructions to deploy your cloned GitHub repository.
+     * Follow the instructions to deploy your cloned GitHub repository, pointing to `streamlit_app_main.py`

 ## Usage